The Therapy FAD? Rethinking our Feelings, Anxiety and Defences Across Modalities

 “What if I’m not enough?”

 When we shift focus from anxious thinking to anxious feeling, we begin to work with the root system of the experience, not just the branches.
-That’s where the therapeutic alliance deepens, with the client, not their defence.
+That is often where the therapeutic alliance deepens, as attention shifts toward the client rather than their defence.

 [D] Defences Are How We Handle Feelings